 The Conveyancing Quality Scheme is officially recognised by the Legal Ombudsman, Council of Mortgage Lenders (CML), Building Societies Association (BSA) and Association of British Insurers (ASI).

-Fishers property conveyancing team works out of our offices in Ashby de la Zouch and Tamworth, offering conveyancing services across the East Midlands.
+Fishers property conveyancing team works out of our offices in Ashby de la Zouch and Tamworth, offering conveyancing services not only across the East Midlands but nationwide.

 Fishers conveyancing solicitors in Ashby de la Zouch are based in Kilwardby Street in the town centre.